yvesdebeer/yvesdebeer.github.io/_posts/2023-03-06-OpenVPN-with-Radius-and-Multi-Factor-Autentication.md

 (Make sure you test with a userid that is known in IBM Verify Saas and is enrolled for OTP)

-## 4. Install OpenVPN Radius PLugin
+## 4. Install OpenVPN Radius Plugin

 - Login to the Linux OpenVPN server and launch the following commands: